wollac11/Sys-Info-Lookup/README.md

 - Devices with serial numbers > 12 characters
 - Non-Apple devices

-System Requirements:

-- A Unix-based operating system (such as Linux or MacOS)
-- BASH Shell
-- AWK
-- cURL

 Note: This script will not run on Windows.
 A Windows/DOS version may be considered in the future.